Zelhorst92/1stMileStone-GymSite/TESTING.md

 *   ### Bugs
     *   The form should not submit without a phonenumber and emailaddress present in the form.
+    *   The phonenumberfield can contain any number between 0 and infinity.

 *   ### Comments
     *   The submitted result does not need to be opened in a new tab, as the goal of signing up has been achieved.
 There is no necessity that user stays on the website.